AnandChowdhary/events/README.md

 # 🗓 Events

 This repository is the source of truth for my speaking engagements and startup events.
-It uses the [AnandChowdhary/events-summary](https://github.com/AnandChowdhary/events-summary) GitHub Action to generate the summary below.

 [![Readme CI](https://github.com/AnandChowdhary/events/workflows/Readme%20CI/badge.svg)](https://github.com/AnandChowdhary/events/actions?query=workflow%3A%22Readme+CI%22)

+This repository uses the [AnandChowdhary/events-summary](https://github.com/AnandChowdhary/events-summary) GitHub Action to generate the summary below.
+An API is available at https://anandchowdhary.github.io/events/api.json.

 <!--events-->